What is Regression Testing? Test Cases (Example)

 • With this testing, you ensure that the modifications and bug fixes have not changed the existing functionalities and features.

-• You can achieve high user satisfaction with this testing.
+• You can achieve high user satisfaction with this testing in place.

 • Overall, it maintains the stability of the software.